 Collect and store iPad devices at year-end

-Many organizations collect devices from users at the end of the school year or when students graduate.
-As with deploying devices, it’s good practice to develop a collection plan in advance if your organization won’t be sending devices home with students over the summer.
+Many organisations collect devices from users at the end of the school year or when students graduate.
+As with deploying devices, it’s good practice to develop a collection plan in advance if your organisation won’t be sending devices home with students over the summer.
 Collect devices uniformly to make sure they’re ready for the next school year.
-To learn how to optimize the procedure, pilot the collection process for a small subset of users.
+To learn how to optimise the procedure, pilot the collection process for a small subset of users.

 This year-end checklist is meant to help you think through all the unique situations and elements that are in play at your school.
 The following are the components of a device collection and storage procedure.
 The process may differ depending on whether or not users are returning for the following school year.

 iPad and classroom equipment

 Determine the final date students will use their devices.

 Instruct teachers to examine each iPad in their classroom set to ensure that the following steps are completed and provide a checklist to help them document their findings.

 Backup: Before collecting the devices, teachers confirm that users have completed a recent iCloud backup.
 MDM can query for the latest iCloud backup date and indicate which devices haven’t been backed up recently.

 Activation Lock: Teachers make sure that user-enabled Activation Lock is disabled on all devices that won’t be returned to the same user the following school year.
 Even though MDM can remotely clear Activation Lock, it may be easier to ensure that it’s disabled as part of the teacher’s collection process.
 For devices that are part of Apple School Manager, MDM can use the MDM Activation Lock feature to collect recovery keys.
 In this way, you can secure devices with MDM Activation Lock while the devices are in storage.